samfitgen/trgen/docs/Triathlete-Full_Distance_Triathlon-Low_Volume.md

 # Trainer Road Plan: Full Distance Triathlon - Low Volume

+> Establishing base fitness paves the way for workloads that are heaped higher &
+> higher during build training.
+With both forms of conditioning buttoned up, the
+> intent is now to top off your fitness, uncover a high level of freshness and
+> lock down your confidence over these final 8 weeks of training.

 ## Week 1

 > _Tuesday_ **Ramp Test** It's pretty likely you've seen some improvement over